Altinn/altinn-studio-docs/content/app/app-dev-course/modul7/_index.en.md

 ### Requirements from the municipality
 IT competence is highly sought out.
 In **module 4** we set up a tailored offer for those with IT competence.

-The municipality of Sogndal has had a look t the numbers and seen that this is generating insufficient trafikk to the job postings.
+The municipality of Sogndal has had a look on the numbers and seen that this is generating insufficient traffic to the job postings.
 To try to improve this, we want the offer to be even more tailored.

 We want the original text: